ryanlyang/PracticeTagging/README.md

 1. Train a tagger.
 An example training script is provided in `train.py`.
 In practice obtaining good performance will require utilizing the full statistics of the training set.
 See "Training with large datasets" below.
 2. Evaluate the tagger on the nominal testing set, and systematic varied testing sets.
 The python script `evaluate.py` evaluates any saved tensorflow model over one of these datasets.
 The bash script `evaluate_all.sh` repeatedly calls the python script to run evaluation over all datasets.
 3. Calculate performance metrics on all sets.
 The python script `calc.py` does this using the tagger predictions from step 2 stored as .npz files and produced by the `evaluate.py` script.
 4. Plot the performance metrics.
-The script `plot_everything.py` will produce a set of plots that detail the tagger performance, the size of the systematic uncertainties, and how they compare to the hlDNN and ParticleNet baselines.
+The script `plot_everything.py` will produce a set of plots that detail the tagger performance, the size of the systematic uncertainties, and how they compare to the hlDNN and ParticleNet baselines. **Important**: This script implements the recommended procedure for setting systematic uncertainties using the raw performance metrics generated in step 3.
+Though other procedures are possible, it is recommended to always follow this prepscription for easy comparison with the baselines.

 ## Dataset generation